Paving the Way

 What advice would you give to young designers?

-Never underestimate their creativity, their ideas, their talent and never accept that because things are the way they are, that they should stay that way.
-Build your tribe.
-These are the people who will love and support you, be brave enough to hold you accountable through your journey called life.
+Never underestimate your creativity, your ideas, or your talent.
+Never accept that because things are the way they are, that they should stay that way.
+Build your chosen tribe.
+These are the people who will love and support you whether you’re winning or losing .
+Be brave enough to hold yourself accountable for your actions and decisions.
 Push boundaries.
-Respect your origins and draw from your unique creativity, not others.
+Respect your origins and draw from your unique creativity, not other people's creativity.
+Be your ancestors' wildest dreams come true.

 How do you walk the line between being unique and having commercial appeal?